apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 To temporarily disable an index (for example for testing), set the index type to `disabled`.
 Please note that while the index type is not set, the index is not updated, so if you enable it again, it might not be correct.
 This is specially important for synchronous indexes.

+### Deprecating Indexes

+If an index is still needed for backward compatibility, but should not longer be used for queries, then set the property `deprecated` in the index definition.
+This will log a warning "This index is deprecated" if the index is used for any queries.
+This will allow to detect any usage of the index in the application.

 ### The Deprecated Ordered Index